top of page

 No later than the Zhou Dynasty (1046 BC — 256 BC), national grief etiquettes were held to mourn large-scale tragedies, including famine, plague, natural disasters, and significant failures in warfare.

-Besides sacrificial and worship rites to pray for blessing, emperors and nobles sometimes would stay frugal and cut off entertainment activities to show their grief and condolences.
+Besides sacrificial and worship rites to pray for blessings, emperors and nobles would sometimes adopt frugal lifestyles and curtail entertainment activities to express their grief and condolences.

 Wanli Emperor (1563 — 1620) and Officials Wearing Plain Clothes (Su Fu) and Walking to Temple of Heaven to Pray for Rain